arko-14/Law-Vector/README.md

 ## 🧠 Behind the Scenes

 * **Embeddings:** Legal texts are converted into dense vector representations using transformer-based models.
-* **FAISS Index:** Used to perform efficient similarity searches over these vectors.
+* **Pinecone Index:** Enables efficient, scalable similarity search across large volumes of legal embeddings in real time.
 * **Chunking Strategy:** Long documents are split into manageable sections (e.g., 512 tokens), so even small, relevant sections can be found.

 ---